Ajayioluwaseyifunmi/PRODIGY_CS_Task-01/README.md

 Contribution

-Feel free to fork this repository, submit issues, and send pull requests.
+Feel free to submit issues, and send pull requests.
 Contributions are welcome!

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Connect with Me
 I'm eager to apply my skills in a professional setting and contribute to innovative cybersecurity solutions.
-If you have any opportunities or would like to collaborate, feel free to reach out!
+If you have any opportunities or would like to collaborate, feel free to reach out: gracevine2008@gmail.com!